 Counterfeit issue is a major concern of the footwear brand owners and licensees when sourcing footwear in China.
 For footwear, especially high-end and premium ones, product design is the crucial essence and major value of a brand.
-Lack of intellectual property protection in China may affect the reputation of footwear solution service providers in China.
+Lack of intellectual property protection in China may affect the reputation of footwear design and development, production management and logistics management service providers in China.